Considering doing a project in MINDS?

 Prerequisites and admission procedure

 Required qualification.
 Since embarking on a ML project really only makes sense when you have made friends with elementary concepts of this field, we will supervise you only if both you and I can be sure that you muster the basics of the field.
-We will take this for granted if you have passed the 2nd year Bachelor course Neural Networks, or the 2nd year Master course Machine Learning with a grade of 7.00 or better.
+We will take this for granted if you have passed the written exam of the 2nd year Bachelor course Neural Networks, or of the 2nd year Master course Machine Learning with a grade of 7.00 or better.
 If you did not take one of these courses, but have acquired reasonably substantial ML background otherwise, we will carry out a qualification exam.

 Inside MINDS: which subject options?

 Student projects in MINDS are usually related to the active research areas of our group, though we can also negotiate very individual project themes in cases where the student knows what s/he is up to and is qualified to work without close guidance.
 Our group’s three default thematic areas are

 - Echo State Networks, a learning paradigm for recurrent neural networks - this is likely the most accessible kind of subject and has been the typical choice of CS, IMS, and DE students in the past,

 - Observable Operator Models, the most “mathy” and arguably most elegant and foundational kind of research we can offer - this has been opted for by most mathematics students in the past,

 - Conceptors, the most complex topic because it builds on echo state networks, maybe a choice for the daring ones with a very solid linear algebra background and an interest in cognitive neural dynamics.